Matriculation / Student Success and Support

 A student is placed on Subject to Academic Dismissal when:

 Students who have been on academic probation are “Subject to Dismissal” at the end of the second consecutive semester of enrollment when their cumulative G.P.A. continues to be below 2.0.
-VVC notifies students of their “Subject to Dismissal” status requiring the student to see a counselor during the current term to complete an “Academic Success Contract” and lift the Academic Hold.
+VVC notifies students of their “Subject to Dismissal” status, requiring them to see a counselor during the current term to complete an “Academic Success Contract” and lift the Academic Hold.

 A student is placed on Subject to Progress Dismissal when:

-Students who have been on progress probation are “Subject to Progress Dismissal” at the end of the second consecutive semester of enrollment when 50 percent or more of the units attempted consist of “W,” “I,” or “NP.”
-VVC notifies students of their “Subject to Progress Dismissal” status requiring the student to see a counselor during the current term to complete an “Academic Success Contract” and lift the Academic Hold.
+Students who have been on progress probation are “Subject to Progress Dismissal” at the end of the second consecutive semester of enrollment when 50 percent or more of the units attempted to consist of “W,” “I,” or “NP.”
+VVC notifies students of their “Subject to Progress Dismissal” status, requiring them to see a counselor during the current term to complete an “Academic Success Contract” and lift the Academic Hold.

 Level III - Dismissal